Omar-p/learning-notes/aws/aws.md

 - u can create Lifecycle rule on s3 bucket which can automatically expire object in the bucket. great way to optimize the cost of S3.
 - set of rules, consist of [actions] do x if y is true.
-- can be applied on a Bucket or groups of objects.
+- can be applied on a Bucket or groups of objects. (ex: objects under specified prefix)
   - Transition Actions: change object class [S3 standard -> S3-IA]
   - Expiration Actions: Delete object or a specific version.
     - actions on version is more complex.
+    - you cannot transition based on access frequency <= this is a feature of s3 intelligent tiring if you want it. but u can transition based on age.

 S3 Standard
 S3 Standard-IA